kiegroup/mock-github/README.md

 - [Example with act-js](#example-with-act-js)

 ## Moctokit

-Provides a simple interface to mock any github api endpoints.
-This interface is just like the one from [@octokit/rest](https://octokit.github.io/rest.js/v19).
+Allows you to mock [octokit](https://octokit.github.io/rest.js/v19) using an octokit like interface.

 Example